Evidos/evidos.github.io/_posts/2016-10-06-api-generated-fields.markdown

 The FormSets array in the Signers/SomeSignerId should reference one or more keys in the `FormSets` dictionary.
-A FormSet should be *unique* within a transaction.
+A FormSet and its field keys should be *unique* within a transaction.
 If you provide a duplicate formset key we will overwrite the old one with the new one.

 #### Field types